SAP open to acquisitions in Asia, to hire more in China, India

 In India and China, SAP had a staff strength of 5,500 and 2,600, respectively, at the end of the second quarter and had added a couple of hundred more in each market over the past few months, Watts said.

-SAP has also recently moved from Germany its global support organisation now headquartered to Beijing.
+SAP has also recently moved from Germany its global support organization now headquartered to Beijing.

 "It will continue to be hundreds of people," Watts said, declining to give specifics.